LachlanGunn/oic/README.md

 ### 0.1 (In development) ###

-Release 0.1 is a prototype of the SCPI implementation, and will implement contain a fully conforming implementation of SCPI-99 on the PC.
+Release 0.1 is a prototype of the SCPI implementation, and will an implementation of SCPI-99 on the PC.

 ### 0.2 (Planned) ###